friedrich-de/AnimecardsWebsite/docs/yomitan_audio.md

 ## 📦 Installation

-Access is available for all users signed up to the **$1 tier** on my [Patreon](https://www.patreon.com/c/quizmaster/membership).
-No add-on installation is required.
-Be aware that usage limits apply, but you should not reach them in normal usage.
+You have two options:

+1. Run it yourself following the instructions here: <https://github.com/friedrich-de/yomitan-ultimate-audio>

+2. Sign up for the **1$ tier** on my [Patreon](https://www.patreon.com/c/quizmaster/membership) and get access to the hosted version of the **Ultimate Yomitan Audio Source**.
+This is the easiest way to get started and you don't have to worry about setting anything up.

 <figure>
     <img src="../images/patreon_tier.png" width="600">